nepp2/HPL/README.md

-# Reactive game development research prototype
+# Reactive game development prototype

-Project to create a live programming environment for game development, built on top of a custom programming language and reactive programming model.
+This is a research project aiming to create a live, reactive programming environment for writing games and game technology.

+This prototype includes a custom programming language.
+However, we also hope to provide insights that can be generalised for use in existing high-performance programming languages, such as C, C++ and Rust.

 ## Goals